n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 ![image](https://user-images.githubusercontent.com/36019554/180504578-4b60d449-202d-447c-a6a3-1f7897ef04b1.png)

 Instructions

+Install labview 2020 or newer community addition Linux.

-Keygen needs path Set In source code constant.
+Note: Keygen needs path Set In source code constant.
 (Would like to automate this In the future and package release with Keygen).

-Unpack all files and sub vi's into a folder.
+Copy all Project files Main Vi and sub vi's into a folder.
 Open project (Bitcoin Lost key Finder.lvproj)
-Open (Hunters Crack Pipe.vi)
+Open (Hunters Crack Pipes.vi) <------Main VI
 Set Path for Keygen, Copy Keygen to path you choose.
 Set Path constant in Search bith Addresses Sub vi to save found key file.
 Load Search File.